 The Certificate in Music Therapy is available for students with an earned degree in music who wish to study at Acadia University in order to become eligible for professional music therapy credentials.
-Students must complete 30 credit hours including all of the following courses: MUSI 1563, MUSI 2563, MUSI 3563, MUSI 3573, MUSI 4563, MUSI 4573, PSYC 2113, PSYC 2133, PSYC 2153, plus one PSYC elective.
+Students must complete 36 credit hours including all of the following courses: MUSI 1563, MUSI 2563, MUSI 3563, MUSI 3573, MUSI 4556, MUSI 4563, and MUSI 4573, as well as PSYC 2113, PSYC 2133, PSYC 2153, plus one PSYC elective.

 Before completion, the student must show proficiency in piano, guitar, percussion, and voice.
-After finishing this program, the candidate completes a 1000 hour (6 month) supervised internship, and then makes a formal application to become Music Therapist Accredited (MTA) with the Canadian Association for Music Therapy.
+The three-year certificate program includes four different practicum placements and a 1,000 hour internship placement, completed within the degree requirements.
+After finishing the CMT, candidates will then make a formal application to the Canadian Association for Music Therapy to become a Music Therapist Accredited (MTA).